-(4 credit, 3 lecture, 2 lab) [Minimum reading score of 39 on ASSET or 75 on COMPASS or DVED152 or DVED153; minimum writing score of 35 on ASSET or 38 on COMPASS or DVED171; minimum math score of 39 on ASSET Numerical Skills or 36 on COMPASS Pre-algebra or DVED163 or MATH075]
+(4 credit, 3 lecture, 2 lab) [Minimum reading score of 82 on COMPASS or DVED152 or DVED153; minimum writing score of 71 on COMPASS or DVED171; minimum math score of 36 on COM-PASS Pre-algebra or DVED163 or MATH075]

 This course provides a general education of the biological sciences (cell biology, genetics, evolution, anatomy, organismal biology, ecology) and a basis for individuals to relate to the world around them.
-Students will apply biological concepts and the scientific method in a laboratory setting.
+Students apply biological concepts and the scientific method in a laboratory setting.
 Biology 100 presents an opportunity for students to evaluate their own interest and potential in the biological sciences while preparing students for future biology classes (including botany, zoology, microbiology and anatomy/physiology) at this and other institutions.